 Nuala O’Connor is the Senior Vice President and Chief Counsel, Digital Citizenship at Walmart.
 She oversees the Digital Citizenship team responsible for providing advice across the company on issues related to privacy, use of data and data governance, use of emerging technologies, cybersecurity, and records management.
+Nuala is a member of the President’s Inclusion Council, which focuses on advising, collaborating, and inspiring on issues and enterprise efforts to promote inclusive environments.

 Before joining Walmart, she served as the President and CEO of the Center for Democracy and Technology, a global nonprofit focused on digital civil liberties.
 In the private sector, Nuala served as both Vice President of Compliance and Customer Trust and Associate General Counsel for Privacy and Data Protection at Amazon, was the Chief Privacy Leader at General Electric, and held both privacy leadership and legal counsel roles at DoubleClick.